matthewcruz/msr-student-template/_projects/20150101Mechanical_Design.md

 ---

 ## Overview
-From 2010 until summer of 2015 I worked as a Mechanical design engineer for a medial device company in Orange County, California.
+From 2010 until summer of 2015 I worked as a Mechanical design engineer for a medical device company in Orange County, California.
 Working in this field gave me broad exposure and deep understanding of design engineering at its core.
-By virtue of the lab environment, I was able touch all facets of the research and design process.
+Working in a lab and office environment I had the chance to work in all facets of the research and design process.

-I had the chance to bring several design iterations from testing through verification/validation to release, allowing for experience in design for manufacturing, prototyping and -most import of all- general design rule of thumb in the mechanical world.
+I brought several design iterations from testing through verification/validation through to release, allowing for experience in design for manufacturing, prototyping and -most import of all- general design rule of thumb in the mechanical world.

 ### Experience
 My core competencies in mechanical design are: